nasa-jpl/ION-DTN/gh-pages/docs/ION-TestSet-Readme.md

 An individual test can also be run: `./runtests <test_name>`

 A file defining a set of tests can be run with `runtestset`.
-The arguments to `runtestset` are files that contain globs of tests to run, for example: `./runtestset quicktests`.
+The arguments to `runtestset` are files that contain globs of tests to run, for example: `./runtestset quicktests` or `./runtests a*` which will run all tests that matches the `a*` name pattern.

+In order to run BPSec-related regression tests, one should set the `ION_RUN_EXPERT` environment variable to a non-empty value, such as "1" or "YES", etc. This enables the BPSec-specific tests to run.
+Otherwise, those tests will be skipped.

 ## Writing new tests